JoshuaKolden/qca/README.md

 Date: November 6th, 2014

 ## Install
-For installation or compiling instructions, see the [INSTALL](/blob/master/INSTALL) file.
+For installation or compiling instructions, see the [INSTALL](INSTALL) file.

-## License
-This library is licensed under the Lesser GNU General Public License.
-See the COPYING file for more information.

 ## Changes